atviriduomenys/spinta/docs/manual/accesslog.rst

     Accessed absolute model name (if a model was accessed).
 :prop:
     Accessed property name of a model (if property was accessed).
-:query:
-    Parsed query AST.
+:id:
+    Accessed object id (if object was accessed directly).
+:ref:
+    Accessed object revision (if object was accessed directly for writing).

 Log messages contains only relevant fields.
-For example `rctype` is only available for write operations, `ns`, `model`, `prop` are only available if a namespace, a model or a property is accessed. `query` is available only if a query was given.
+For example `rctype` is only available for write operations, `ns`, `model`, `prop` are only available if a namespace, a model or a property is accessed.

 Reading log messages